Finture/Flowee-BPMS-Docs/content/user-guide/camunda-bpm-run.md

 ---

-This guide gives an introduction to Camunda Run, a pre-packaged, lightweight distribution of Camunda 7.
+This guide gives an introduction to Camunda Run, a pre-packaged, lightweight distribution of Flowee BPMS.
 Camunda Run is easy to configure and does not require Java knowledge.

 # Prerequisites and audience

-To use this guide, you should at least know what Camunda 7 is and what it does.
-Check out the [Get Started guides](https://docs.camunda.org/get-started/quick-start/) if you have never used Camunda 7 before.
-The [Installation guide]({{< ref "/installation/camunda-bpm-run.md" >}}) is also worth looking at if you are completely new to Camunda 7.
+To use this guide, you should at least know what Flowee BPMS is and what it does.
+Check out the [Get Started guides](https://docs.camunda.org/get-started/quick-start/) if you have never used Flowee BPMS before.
+The [Installation guide]({{< ref "/installation/camunda-bpm-run.md" >}}) is also worth looking at if you are completely new to Flowee BPMS.

 This guide will teach you about Camunda Run and how to configure it.
 It can serve as a reference page for configuration and operation options.
 It will not give you a step-by-step guide on how to install Camunda Run.
 Head over to the [Installation guide]({{< ref "/installation/camunda-bpm-run.md" >}}) for details on how to install and start Camunda Run.

 # What is Camunda Run?

-Camunda Run is a full distribution of Camunda 7.
+Camunda Run is a full distribution of Flowee BPMS.
 It includes:

 * Camunda web applications
   * Cockpit